 Curry accepts applications on a rolling basis and space in the cohort is limited.
 Admissions decisions are normally made within two weeks of the receipt of all application materials.

-Spring program start - priority consideration given to those applications received by November December 1.
+Summer cohort start - priority consideration given to those applications received by April 15.
 After the priority consideration deadline, applications will be reviewed on a space-available basis.